daveprowse/linux-security/labs/lab-21/lab-21.md

 `systemctl restart sshd`

+> Note: You may receive an error here.
+That is normal!
+SELinux has not been notified yet.

 **Use `semanage` to tell SELinux about the change**

 `semanage port -a -t ssh_port_t -p tcp 2222`

+Now restart sshd again:

+`systemctl restart sshd`

+This time, you should not get an error.

 **Open port 2222 on the firewall**